 Hosting holiday parties is a fun way to get employees involved in work outside of their defined roles.
 Encourage different departments to spearhead various party-planning tasks, or randomly group employees together to facilitate conversations between individuals who might not normally interact with each other.

-31. Rethink your workspace
+31. Rethink Your Workspace

-32. Create a culture handbook
+32. Create a Culture Handbook

 Outlining your company culture goals and employee expectations signals to your team that the culture you’ve worked tirelessly to create is a top priority and needs to be taken seriously.
 Having a handbook also gives you the opportunity to go over your core values and mission, as well as address any questions or concerns your team may have.
 Review the handbook with your team and make it a formal part of your onboarding process to ensure new hires are aligned.

-33. Design company swag
+33. Design Company Swag

 You want to create a positive, engaging work experience for your team, but you’re also running a business.
 It’s important to remember that as often as you reward high achievers and positive behaviors, you have to hold your team members accountable for their roles within the company and the culture.
 A large part of a winning organizational culture is built on trust, and your employees need to know they can rely on their peers and managers to get the job done.

-35. Offer performance incentives
+35. Offer Performance Incentives

 Recognizing top performers across the company is a great way to celebrate wins, foster a team mentality and increase employee engagement.
 While dollars and cents make it easier to determine what qualifies as a high performance, it’s important to acknowledge the efforts of all your employees.
 Create a shoutout board — on your company’s communication platform or go old-school with a publicly displayed bulletin board — where managers can recognize their direct reports’ work.

-37. Be compassionate
+37. Be Compassionate

 Creating a culture of recognizing and rewarding your staff will encourage employees to do the same for each other.
 Modeling compassion is a surefire way to ensure that kind of positivity is infused into your own culture, much like it is at Kendra Scott.

 Any given organization will have a unique company culture, regardless of whether it was intentionally formed or not.
 An organizational culture is not defined by one individual and your culture should evolve as your business does.
-Getting into the habit of regularly surveying your team about their likes and dislikes within the office will help you to deliberately create a corporate culture that encompasses the full team’s input.
+Getting into the habit of regularly surveying your employees about their likes and dislikes within the office will help you to deliberately create a corporate culture that encompasses the full team’s input.

 For some employees, the daily commute to and from the office is a huge burden.
 Offering commuter benefits reinforces the individual’s value to the company — if you were looking for “just anyone” to fill the role, you could have saved money by hiring someone with a shorter commute.